kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 1. Start a local Kubernetes v1.35 cluster with GenericWorkload and GangScheduling feature gates disabled (default behavior).
 2. Attempt to create a Pod with `spec.workloadRef` set.
 3. The `spec.workloadRef` field is dropped by the API server.
 The pod is created successfully but without the workload reference, resulting in immediate standard scheduling (one-by-one).
 4. Restart/Upgrade API Server and Scheduler to v1.36 (with feature gates enabled).
-5. Create a Workload object named gang-test with minCount=2.
+5. Create two Workload objects: `gang-test-A` and `gang-test-B` (both with `minCount=2`).
-6. Create a Pod test-pod-1 with spec.workloadRef pointing to gang-test.
+6. Create a Pod `test-pod-1` with `spec.workloadRef` pointing to `gang-test-A`.
-7. The Pod stays in Pending state (waiting for the gang).
-We verified that
-   `scheduler_pod_group_scheduling_attempts_total` metric is incremented.
+7. The Pod stays in `Pending` state (waiting for the gang).
+We verified that `scheduler_pod_group_scheduling_attempts_total` metric is incremented.
-8. Create a Pod test-pod-2 pointing to the same workload.
+8. Create a Pod `test-pod-2` pointing to the same workload.
 9. Both pods are scheduled successfully in the same cycle (Gang Scheduling works).
-10. Downgrade API Server and Scheduler to v1.35.
+10. Downgrade API Server and Scheduler to v1.35 (with feature gates disabled).
-11. Create test-pod-3 and test-pod-4 pointing to a workload.
+11. Create `test-pod-3` pointing to `gang-test-B`.
+Note: We use a workload created in step 5 because creating new Workload objects is disabled.
-12. The pods are scheduled immediately one-by-one (Workload logic is ignored/unavailable because the field is dropped).
+12. The pod is scheduled immediately (Workload logic is ignored because the workloadRef field is dropped by the v1.35 API server).
+If Gang Scheduling were active, this pod would hang pending waiting for a second member.
-13. Upgrade API Server and Scheduler back to v1.36.
+13. Upgrade API Server and Scheduler back to v1.36 (feature gates enabled).
-14. Create new pods referencing a Workload; verifying that Gang Scheduling functionality is restored (pods wait for minCount before scheduling).
+14. Create `test-pod-4` and `test-pod-5` pointing to `gang-test-B`; verifying that Gang Scheduling functionality is restored (these pods wait for `minCount=2` before scheduling).

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?